-- Invite: Invite co-workers to a customer chat.
-This is great for group chats or a warm handoff of the customer between TeamSupport users.
+- + Invite Agent: Invite co-workers to a customer chat.
+This is great for group chats or a warm hand off of the customer between TeamSupport users.
 To use this, simply click this button while in a chat.
 Type in a co-worker’s name and invite them in.
 They will receive a message letting them know of the invite.
 You can invite as many co-workers as you wish.
 Once the other TeamSupport user is in the chat with you and the customer, you can simple click the Leave Chat button.
 This will leave your co-worker and the customer in the chat for completion.

 - Create Ticket: A very powerful feature is to tie chats to tickets and customers.
-Clicking this button will open the new ticket window and allow you to create a ticket that will capture the chat session.
-It is important to note that you CAN create a ticket while in an active chat and toggle back and forth between them.
-This way, if you continue to chat with the customer, the ticket will also update the ongoing conversation.
+Clicking this button will open the new ticket window and allow you to create a ticket that will capture the entire chat session.
+It is important to note that you can create a ticket while in an active chat and it will capture all of the chat history that has already happened.
+If you continue to chat with the customer, the ticket will also update the ongoing conversation.

 - Open Ticket: View the ticket that was created via the chat.
 Clicking this button will open the ticket in question in a new tab for you to view the details.